Abhishek-crypto007/ORM/README.md

 ![alt text](<Screenshot (6).png>)

 ## RESULT
-Thus the program for creating movies database using ORM hass been executed successfully
+Thus the program for creating Car database using ORM hass been executed successfully